designkai/Gridie/README.md

 		<img src="cool-image.jpg" style="width:100%;">
 	</div>

-Using the mixin, we could turn these 6 images into 6 columns that break down to 3 columns using a media query.
+Using the mixin, we could turn these 6 images into 6 columns.

 	.img-list {
 		img {
 			.col(1,3);
-			@media (min-width: 600px) {
-				.col(1,6);
 		}
+	}

+The mixin can also be expanded on to define the breakpoints of an element.
+For example, if we wanted those 6 images to break into 6 rows at 740px we can add it at the end.

+	.img-list {
+		img {
+			.col(1,3,740px);
 		}
 	}